 (Normal people get food cravings just before bedtime, right?
 I swear I’m not crazy.)

 This salad is the result of that late-night obsession.
 It’s brightly lemony, with a crunchy blend of radishes, red onion and celery to contrast against the softness of the chickpeas, and a little dill to freshen things up.

-My favourite thing about this recipe is the roasted lemon vinaigrette.
-I’m not sure where I picked up the idea, but it’s been kicking around in the back of my mind for a while, and this chickpea salad seemed like the perfect opportunity to try it out.
+The real star of the show, though, is the roasted lemon vinaigrette.
 The roasting process mellows out some of the sourness, and uncovers unexpected depths of flavour that make an otherwise ordinary lemon juice vinaigrette into something very special indeed.

 - 1 lemon (preferably Meyers, if you can get them)

 - 2 tbsp good-quality olive oil (plus a little for brushing onto the lemons)

 - 3 tbsp finely chopped fresh dill

 - Cut the lemons in half cross-wise, and use the tip of your knife to remove the seeds.
 Brush the cut surfaces with a little olive oil.

 - Place the lemons cut-side up on a baking sheet lined with foil, and broil until soft and slightly charred around the edges, about 8-10 minutes.
 Set aside to cool.